craff/casse-t-te-react-rescript-/README.md

   { left:  /string representing the right member of the problem/,
     right: /string representing the left member of the problem/,
-    domain: /array of integer which are all the walut we must use in the solution/
+    domain: /array of integer which are all the walut we must use in the solution/}
-  }
   ```
-  a unique id and creation timestamp is stored in the data base.
+  A unique id and creation timestamp is stored in the data base.
   Example:
   ```
   { left: "a+b"
     right: "c-3"
-    domain; [1,2,3]
+    domain; [1,2,3]}
-  }
   ```
   This request returns the id of the generated problem as JSON